rabrigo/portfolio/README.md

 </details>

 ## Description
 This is a portfolio that showcases my group projects from my coding boot camp.
 There are currently four pages total.
 The interface is also mobile responsive.
+I chose the color scheme from the vector art I found on pixabay (Adobe Colors).

 ## Built With
 HTML, CSS, ReactJS, and React Router.

 ## Installation
-If you wish to install a copy locally, copy the SSH link from the project page, and in your CLI run `git clone ` with the SSH right after.
+If you wish to install a copy locally, copy the SSH URL from the project page, and in your CLI run `git clone ` with the SSH URL pasted right after.
+Run `npm install` to install the node modules.
+Open your CLI onto the root directory and execute `npm run start`.

 ## Acknowledgements
 The graphic on the 'About' page is from pixabay user ptra.